 So this is creating needless victims.

-That's what what uh puts them on to ICE's priority list, or they've been deported before, or they've had their due process in immigration court and been sent home, you know, said they need to go home by a judge.
+That's what puts them onto ICE's priority list, or they've been deported before, or they've had their due process in immigration court and been sent home, you know, said they need to go home by a judge.

 Their priority is these criminals.

-And when they um the the sanctuary policies are very real.
+And when they, the sanctuary policies are very real.

 They force a sheriff's officer or a police officer to release individuals that ICE has said that they want to arrest and deport, and that's how they get out.

-When we have laws against illegal immigrants, laws and crimes that they've committed other crimes while they're here, and then the protection that they put up, the wall they put up, cherry picking laws, they say, Well, but we got the sanctuary city law, uh, and we have to follow that one while ignoring all the other ones.
+When we have laws against illegal immigrants, laws and crimes that they've committed, other crimes while they're here, and then the protection that they put up, the wall they put up, cherry-picking laws, they say, well, but we got the sanctuary city law, and we have to follow that one while ignoring all the other ones.

 Well, this is a problem for law enforcement agencies and now employers in California, which is why it's one reason why it's so important for the Department of Justice to be suing the state of California.